IowaBiostat/thesis-template/readme.md

 If any guidelines have changed and the style file needs modified, please let me know!

-Last known student to use this template and have his/her thesis pass inspection with the Graduate College: Biyue Dai (December, 2019).
+Last known student to use this template and have his/her thesis pass inspection with the Graduate College: Ling Zhang (December 2023).